Skip to main content

 • Cannot require standards more restrictive than those required for other multi-family buildings in the same zone

-These provisions go into effect January 1, 2026.
+These provisions went into effect on January 1, 2026.

 Resource materials